lbee2012/c-o-o-l---t-o-o-l-s/patch.md

 ## Future

+- Sample UX, UI

 - Multi-Threaded installations
+- Interaction with the setup files
 - Retry failed installations
 - Progress status on taskbar, animate on installations
-- Interaction with the setup files
 - Custom Setup File Order

 - Check for update of those files
-- Sample UX, UI
 - Multi-Language support

+- Next file will replace the previous with new information

 ***
 # Note: Private